 I’ve lived in Chapel Allerton for over three decades.
 My work as a community paediatrician gave many insights into the lives of others but left no time for creative writing.
 I also worked in Kenya, Uganda and Nigeria.
-Early retirement provides an opportunity to learn the craft.
 An inspiring evening class with Matthew Bellwood led on to the Leeds Writers Circle, whose members give honest, encouraging feedback as you might expect in Yorkshire.

 Yetunde’s House, my debut novel is, like Yetunde’s African lodgers, looking for a home.
 It was shortlisted for the Cinnamon Press debut novel competition 2017.
 I am now working on v3.3 of my second novel.
 Its current ‘back cover blurb’ is: Freya has spent most of her life trying to forget.
 In a tale of power, inheritance and leeches, how far will she go to seek justice?